jguadagno/jguadagno.github.io/_posts/2011-12-31-introduction-to-jquery-mobile.md

 The id is optional and can be used to have more than one page within a document.
 For more on the page structure, check out the [Anatomy of a Page](http://jquerymobile.com/demos/1.0/docs/pages/page-anatomy.html) in the jQuery Mobile docs.

-That’s all you need for the bare minimal jQuery Mobile page.
+That's all you need for the bare minimal jQuery Mobile page.

 ## jQuery Mobile Page Parts